GuilhE/KMP-ComposeUIViewController/README.md

 ## Installation

 By using the Gradle plugin all configurations will be applied automatically.
-If you wish to change the default values, you can configure its parameters using the available  [extension](kmp-composeuiviewcontroller-gradle-plugin/src/main/kotlin/com/github/guilhe/kmp/composeuiviewcontroller/gradle/ComposeUiViewControllerParameters.kt).

 ```kotlin
 plugins {